 He is the biological, adoptive, stepfather, or other father figure in someone’s life.
-He is one who is loved, revered, feared, discriminated against, absconded, commended or blamed for his role or lack in his child’s life.
+Moreover, he’s one who’s loved, revered, feared, discriminated against, absconded, commended or blamed for his role or lack in his child’s life.

 You have seen it all, whether they have been dealt with fairly or with blinders on.
 There are negative and positive stories, also truths and lies told about these men.

-There has been differences of opinions among siblings whether growing up in the same household or not.
-Siblings have not all been treated equally or displayed the same behavioral patterns towards their fathers.
+Siblings have differences of opinion whether or not they grow up in the same household.
+They have not always been treated equally nor do they display the same behavioral patterns towards their fathers.

 The Absentee Father | Whose Choice Is It?

-The absentee father is more common in some cultures than others.
-Arguments for this is widely debatable.
-Here are some reasons …
+The absentee father is more common in some cultures than others, and arguments for this is widely debatable.
+Here are some reasons:

 - Death: This is an unfortunate situation which is sometimes unavoidable.